 Courses

-Aktuelle Themen der Theoretischen Informatik I: Networks and High-dimensional Inference
+Aktuelle Themen der Theoretischen Informatik I: Networks and high-dimensional inference

 This course covers statistical and computational methods for understanding complex networks — from social platforms to biological systems.
 The central challenge it addresses is the inverse problem: inferring hidden network structure and interaction rules from indirect or incomplete observations.